Domestic and family violence – information for residents

 Notice periods tenants

 Note: When you calculate dates for notices, where the notice period is in days, weeks or months, you must not count the day the notice is given.
-If the time period allowed under the legislation for a party to do anything starts or ends on a weekend or public holiday, then the start or the end of the time period will be on the next business day.
+If the time period allowed under the legislation for a party to do anything ends on a weekend or public holiday, then the end of the time period will be on the next business day.

 Changing the locks

-Penalties apply to managers/providers who do not comply with this section of the Act.
+Penalties apply to providers who do not comply with this section of the Act.

 Where can I get more help or information?